Glossary

 Homestead Exemption

 In a number of states, a so-called homestead (the primary residence of a decedent) can be exempted from the normal probate process, with special privileges granted to a surviving spouse and/or children.
-See Family Entitlements for details on a state-specific basis.
+See state-specific Family Entitlements.

 Holographic Will